TheBeggarBowl/fire-tracker/README.md

 ## 🚀 Features

 - 📈 Estimate years to FIRE based on income, expenses & savings
-- 🧮 Supports different FIRE types (Lean, Barista, Fat)
+- 🧮 Supports different FIRE types (Lean, Coast, Fat)
 - 🎯 Simple, clean interface with dark mode support
 - ⚡ Instant updates as you type (no login, no data stored)